Developer Tools For Adding Guides While Design

 During the creation of an emulator you can choose if you either want Snapshot or Use Host GPU enabled.
 If you select the Snapshot option, the second time you start the device it is started very fast, because the AVD stores its state if you close it.
 If you select Use Host GPU the AVD uses the graphics card of your host computer directly which makes the rendering on the emulated device much faster.

+Using ARM CPU or Intels CPU architecture If possible, select an AVD with an image based on the ARM CPU architecture or based on the Intel CPU architecture.
 An Android virtual device which uses the Intel system image is much faster in execution.
 Intel based images sometimes do not work on certain machines, in this case try an ARM based system image.
 ARM based system image tend to work on more computers.

 The following table gives an overview of the available versions.